Kantosaurus/Java-90-for-90/Project 4 Palindrome Checker/README.md

-# Project Name: BMI Calculator
+# Project Name: Palindrome checker

 ## Description
-[Briefly describe what the project is about.
-Explain its purpose and functionality.]
+Enter a word and the machine checks if its a palindrome.

 ## Java Concepts Covered
 - [List the Java concepts this project focuses on, e.g., OOP, data structures, exception handling, etc.]